platipodium/vinos/doc/odd/paper.md

 ## Initialization

-Ports and boats are intialized from empirical statistics available for the year 2015.
+Ports and boats are initialized from empirical statistics available for the year 2015.
 The resources are initialized from a species distribution model (SDM) based on stock assessments and environmental data for the period 2015-2020.
-Time is initialized on 1 Jan 2020.
+Time is initialized with current wall clock time.

 ## Input data